Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: Preliminaries and Problem

 we put

 Here, $\tau({\bf{I}};{\bf{J}},{\bf{K}})$ is an integer defined by

 which is not necessary to specify more concretely.

-Identifying $\mathfrak{C}$ with the sequence space $\omega$ of K\"othe \cite{kot}, we have \begin{prop} $\fC$ forms an $\infty$-dimensional FG-algebra over ${\mathbb{C}}$, that is, an associative, distributive and non-commutative ring with degree, which is endowed with the Fr\'echet topology. \end{prop}
+Identifying ${\fC}$ with the sequence space $\omega$ of K\"othe~\cite{kot}, we have \begin{prop} ${\fC}$ forms an $\infty$-dimensional FG-algebra over ${\mathbb{C}}$, that is, an associative, distributive and non-commutative ring with degree, which is endowed with the Fr\'echet topology. \end{prop}

-\begin{remark} For the proof, see, Inoue and Maeda \cite{IM91}.
-By the way, I want to know the reason why Pestov wrote in p.278 of \cite{pest91} ``The DeWitt supernumber algebra $\Lambda_{\infty}$ was implicitly topologized, in fact, by DeWitt himself''.
-Because, DeWitt himself wrote in p.3 of his book \cite{DW2} ``In the formal limit $N\to{\infty}$, they (i.e. $\Lambda_N$ etc.) may continue to be regarded as vector spaces, but we shall not give them a norm or even a topology.'' \end{remark}
+\begin{remark} For the proof, see, Inoue and Maeda~\cite{IM91}.
+By the way, though DeWitt himself wrote in p.3 of his book \cite{DW2} ``In the formal limit $N\to{\infty}$, they (i.e. $\Lambda_N={\mathfrak{B}}_N$ in \S 3 etc.) may continue to be regarded as vector spaces, but we shall not give them a norm or even a topology'', but Pestov wrote in p.278 of \cite{pest91} ``The DeWitt supernumber algebra $\Lambda_{\infty}$ was implicitly topologized, in fact, by DeWitt himself''.
+By the way, we hesitate to use non-Hausdorff topology, in general, to construct the elementary analysis, that is the reason for our introduction of supernumbers above. \end{remark}